 - If you are looking for a gluten-free version, simply omit the flour and thicken the broth with instant potato flakes or corn starch.

-- A handful or two of frozen vegetables are always a nice addition and add variety.
+- A handful or two of frozen vegetables, think California blend, are always a nice addition and add variety.

 - Russet potatoes maintain a better texture than Idaho.